Submodular Maximization over a Matroid $k$-Intersection: Multiplicative Improvement over Greedy: Analysis of the Main Algorithm

 \subsection{Classifying the Elements of \texorpdfstring{$O$}{O} for Charging}

 In our charging scheme, we consider three different types of elements of $O$.
 The first is the elements that belong to some $O_i$, have weights approximately equal to the weights of the elements in $A_i$ (up to a factor of $m_{i-1}/m_i = 2$) and can charge to only a single element of $A_i$.
-We denote below by $O^{(s)}$ the set of these elements, and they are intuitively treated using an argument borrowed from the unweighted $k$-matroid parity problem.
+We denote below by $O^{(s)}$ the set of these elements.
+Intuitively, our analysis uses an argument borrowed from the $(k/2 + \eps)$-approximation algorithm for the unweighted matroid $k$-parity problem~\cite{lee2013matroid} to show that the elements of $O^{(s)}$ only contribute an additive constant to the approximation guarantee.
 The next type is the elements of $O \setminus O_{\leq L}$, which are ``left over'' at the end of Algorithm~\ref{alg:1}.
 The contributions of these elements are small, and can be essentially ignored.
 The final type is all remaining elements, i.e., $O_{\leq L} \setminus O^{(s)}$.

 To formally define the set $O^{(s)}$ of the first type of elements of $O$, we define a set $N_o$ for every element $o \in O_{\leq L}$ as follows.
 For any $o \in O_{\leq L}$, let $i$ be the single integer in $[L]$ for which $o \in O_i$, and define $N_o \triangleq N^{(i)}_o$ (recall that $N^{(i)}_o$ is defined in Section~\ref{sec:part-elem-o}).
 Intuitively, one can think of $N_o$ as the set of elements of $A_{\leq L}$ that are responsible for the inclusion of $o$ in $O_i$.
 We then define for every $i \in [L]$ a subset $O_i^{(s)} \subseteq O_i$ given by